svenkonings/Youtube-Video-Deck/README.md

 - Editor
   - Add tutorial for dragging subscriptions
   - Improve keyboard controls
-- Handle unsubscribe (remove from subscriptions and group)

 ## Other task ideas
 - Apply transitions where applicable